xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/ForDummies.md

     .WillRepeatedly(action);
 ```

-The macro has two arguments: first the mock object, and then the method and its arguments.
+The macro has two arguments: receiver the mock object, and then the method and its arguments.
 Note that the two are separated by a comma (`,`), not a period (`.`).
 (Why using a comma?
 The answer is that it was necessary for technical reasons.)

 The macro can be followed by some optional _clauses_ that provide more information about the expectation.
 We'll discuss how each clause works in the coming sections.